ZibanPirate/sysmon/CONTRIBUTING.md

 **Prerequisites**

-Have these intalled:
+Have these installed:

 - Rust
 - NodeJS
-- On Windows: Have Vistual Studio installed with the component:
+- On Windows: Have Visual Studio installed with the component:
   - Desktop C++
   - Clang tools for Desktop C++ (make sure to add it to PATH, should be somewhere like "C:\Program Files\Microsoft Visual Studio\20xx\Community\VC\Tools\Llvm\bin")
   - Powershell